 Equity is really important in car finance.
 It only applies to purchase finance products such as Personal Contract Plans (PCP) and Hire Purchase (HP).

-Watch our video to learn all about the difference between negative and positive equity, what a parity position is, and how equity can help you finance your next car.
+Watch our video to learn about positive and negative equity, what a parity position is, and how this can help you finance your next car.

 Financing your next car

-You may reach a point where you could change your car for a new one for a similar monthly payment.
+You may reach a point where you could trade-in your car and change it for a brand-new, or used one for a similar monthly payment.
 If this does happen, your dealer or finance company may get in touch with new offers for you to consider.

-They can help you work out the equity left in the vehicle, and whether it’s enough for you to pay off any outstanding finance whilst still having enough to use as a deposit for a new car with a new finance plan.
+They can also help you work out the equity left in your car, and whether it’s enough for you to pay off any outstanding finance whilst still having enough to use as a deposit for a new car with a new finance plan.